ConjureLabs/conjure-sh/mdx/blog/conjure-open-sourced.md

 # Open-Sourcing Conjure

 Recently [I tweeted](https://twitter.com/timothymarshall/status/1011315206406881283) that I would open-source Conjure.
-Today I'm happy to announce that Conjure is fully open.
-I started Conjure to solve a common problem I had with testing pull requests.
-I solved a problem for myself, more than anyone else.
-But as others [are coming out with the same type of service](https://zeit.co/blog/now-for-github), I've grown more confident that this is a tool that anyone dealing with web apps can benefit from.
+Today I'm happy to announce that that promise has been kept, and Conjure is now open.
+I started this project to solve a common problem I had with testing pull requests, specifically for web apps.
+I solved for myself, but began to hear from others how they've wanted something similar.
+Shortly after launching the service, others began releasing [the same type of service](https://zeit.co/blog/now-for-github), which further validates it.

 ## Going Forward

-Credit goes to [Ghost](https://ghost.org/) inspiring me to open the project, while offering a paid hosted version.
-[Conjure.sh](https://conjure.sh) will remain as a paid service, while anyone is welcome to spin up their own clone for free.
+I spent a lot of time building this out, and hope others will benefit from it.
+I kept thinking of how [Ghost](https://ghost.org/) open-sourced their project while providing a paid hosted service.
+Based on the same setup, [Conjure.sh](https://conjure.sh) will remain as a paid service, while anyone is welcome to clone the repos and spin them up for free.

 ## Repos